solo-system/solo-system.github.io/documentation/faq.md

 charge - but they were _very_ kind and asked politely.
 I'd do it for a yacht, I suppose - but only a really nice yacht.

-If you are really interested I'll be as helpful as I can to get you going.

 How much does it cost?
 ----------------------